ACM40960/mathematical-modelling-of-race-lines/README.md

 We welcome contributions from researchers, developers, and motorsport enthusiasts!

 ### **Areas for Contribution**
-- Algorithm optimization and new model development
+- Addition of other well known racing strategies.
+(What's implemented now is the late-apex strategy)
-- Frontend user experience improvements
+- Frontend user experience improvements - Like Store tracks using DBs
-- Documentation and educational content
 - Testing and validation with real-world data

 ### **Getting Started**